 It’s also easier to make the transition if you’ve carefully designed your small log cabin kit with rooms serving a multi-purpose use, for example, an office converts to a guest room and meals are eaten outside on the porch or in a cozy kitchen nook rather than a formal dining room.

 Small log cabin kits accommodate the changing realities of today’s market, where folks are getting away from building over-priced McMansions with all their extra work and un-used space.
-In a cleverly-designed small log cabineverything has a place and traffic patterns, smart storage ideas and multi-use areas are carefully planned and designed.
+In a cleverly-designed small log cabin everything has a place and traffic patterns, smart storage ideas and multi-use areas are carefully planned and designed into the build.